-Candidates should have a PhD in Education, Economics, Sociology, Statistics, Psychology, Public Policy, or a related field by the beginning of the postdoctoral fellowship (Between July 1 and September 1, 2019).
-Candidates should have strong substantive expertise in K-12 education policy and strong quantitative research skills.
-Review of applications will begin January 21, 2019, but we may consider applications received after that date until the position is filled.
-The post-doctoral research associate position is envisioned as a two-year position, although the second year is contingent upon successful performance and funding.
+Candidates should have a PhD in Education, Economics, Sociology, Political Science, Public Policy, or a related field by the beginning of the postdoctoral fellowship.
+Candidates should have strong substantive expertise in PK-16 education policy and strong quantitative research skills.
+Applications with a record of successful publication and with project management skills are preferred.